- Purchase the complete Expat Arrivals Colombia Guide (PDF)

 Other major cities: Cartagena, Medellín, Cali, Barranquilla

-Neighbouring countries: Colombia is bordered by Brazil, Ecuador, Panama, Peru, and Venezuela.
+Neighbouring countries: Colombia borders Brazil, Ecuador, Panama, Peru and Venezuela.

 Geography: Colombia forms part of a region known for earthquakes and volcanic activity.
-The Andes mountain range dominates the country and most of the urban centres are set in the mountains.
-There are large coastal areas and deserts along the Pacific Ocean and the Caribbean Sea, as well as vast areas of Amazonian jungle, shared with Brazil, Ecuador, Peru and Venezuela.
+The Andes mountain range dominates the country, and most urban centres are set in the mountains.
+There are large coastal areas, deserts along the Pacific Ocean and the Caribbean Sea, and vast areas of the Amazonian jungle shared with Brazil, Ecuador, Peru and Venezuela.
 Colombia also has a few remote islands near Nicaragua.

 Major religions: Roman Catholicism and other denominations of Christianity